Suburban and Chicago Child Photographer Marmalade Photography

 I’m not reacting to moments – I’m prepared for them before they unfold.
 Understanding how a child’s brain works at each developmental stage, combined with over 20 years of photographing children of all ages, means I have a crystal ball of sorts for predicting a child’s next move.
 I could just say “oh, I’m a natural and it’s instinctual” – but that would be oversimplifying what anticipation actually is.

-Some of my favorite photographs, as a Suburban and Chicago child photographer, come from moments where a child’s will and my ability to gain their trust intersect.
+Some of my favorite photographs as a Suburban and Chicago child photographer come from moments where a child’s will and my ability to gain their trust intersect.
 Sometimes during an outfit change I’ll take the kids aside and explore their personality in front of the camera without the hovering of a parent nearby.
 I’ve learned that reducing the pressure to perform in front of “their” adult allows children to open up – and we craft images filled with genuine expression rather than a forced “say cheese” smile.
 Those threshold moments I mentioned before?
 They just flow.

 A building trust between myself and my young subject is when the real photo magic happens.
+Ultimately it’s the heart and soul of what I do as your creative cartographer with a camera.